-In order to communicate to the VFAT registers via IC and to know their respective contents for our experiments, it was determined that this could most efficiently be implemented by using a Gumstix Microcontroller.
+In order to communicate with the VFAT registers via I2C and to know their respective contents, it was determined that this could most efficiently be implemented by using a Gumstix Microcontroller.
 The name for Gumstix aptly describes these powerful microcontrollers as their size roughly resembles that of a stick of gum.
-These Computer-on-Module (COM) microcontrollers include many extensible modules including an IC communication board and an ethernet board.
+These Computer-on-Module (COM) microcontrollers include many extensible modules including an I2C communication board and an ethernet board.

 The actual setup and implementation of these microcontrollers was performed by Brian Oborn.
-The Gumstix microcontroller actually uses a form of C-Shell from Linux and is supported by the OpenEmbedded Project.
-Thus, we were able to use the IC and CGI capabilities of this distribution of Linux to not only read and write to the IC registers on the VFATs but also to display the contents of these registers via a website hosted on the Gumstix controller.
+The Gumstix microcontroller uses a form of C-Shell from Linux and is supported by the OpenEmbedded Project.
+Thus, we were able to use the I2C and CGI capabilities of this distribution of Linux to not only read and write to the I2C registers on the VFATs but also to display the contents of these registers via a website hosted on the Gumstix controller.